Our goal is to share information and products that are truly helpful to renters.

 How to request repairs from your landlord

-In most cases, it’s your landlord’s responsibility to repair and replace appliances that have been in place for years or major damage as well as structural, electrical, heating, and plumbing.
-The lightbulb and/or pipe you clogged in your apartment, is likely on you.
+In most cases, it’s your landlord’s responsibility to repair and replace aged or damaged appliances as well as structural, electrical, heating, and plumbing.
+A dead lightbulb or drain you clogged in your apartment is likely on you.
 Just make sure you don’t cause further damage by fixing something you broke.

-It’s important to read your lease agreement and know your city laws and regulations — especially if you feel you are being treated unfairly.
-Here are a few steps to help you get the repairs and maintenance to your apartment you need.
+It’s important to read your lease agreement and know your city laws and regulations — especially if you feel you’re being treated unfairly.
+Here are a few ways to help you get the repairs and maintenance to your apartment completed.

 What is the landlord responsible for?

-In most states, landlords are legally required to maintain a safe and habitable unit for you for the duration of your lease.
-This includes maintaining common areas as well.
+In most states, landlords are required to maintain a safe and habitable unit for you for your lease duration.
+Landlord repair responsibilities include maintaining common areas as well.

-- This includes most issues related to heating, leaky ceilings, structural problems, big plumbing problems, electrical wiring, broken appliances, and pest infestations.
-The exact laws vary depending on the city and state you live in, and you can learn specifics by reading your lease, Roost’s Renters Rights section and/or contacting your local housing authority and tenants union.
+Laws vary depending on the city, county or state you live in.
+You can learn specifics by reading your lease, Roost’s Renters Rights section, and contacting your local housing authority or tenants union.

 What to do if something in your apartment breaks?

-At any given time the building could have multiple repair requests.
-If you live in a larger complex, your manager may be overwhelmed.
+At any given time, the building could have multiple repair requests.
+If you live in a large complex, your manager may be overwhelmed.
 A pleasant personality and thank you tip or gesture (like a bag of their favorite candy) can go a long way to getting help fast.
-Or, maybe even getting your priority for an upgrade/new appliance.
+Or, maybe even getting you priority for an upgrade or new appliance.

 Sample emails for repair/maintenance requests to landlord